Last Updated on Samuel Franklinby

 Killing Floor 2 Field Medic Weapons Loadout Guide

 The Field Medic role is not one focused on damage but that doesn’t mean you should be ignoring your weapon options entirely with most of your perk weapons having a secondary healing dart (or similar) to turn your weapon into a healing device.
-Where a weapon has darts they will also home into allies that help ensure the usability of those weapons remains high even in the chaotic Killing Floor 2 environment and helps you generate lots of experience over the course of a game.
+Where a weapon has darts they will also target allies automatically that help ensure the usability of those weapons remains high even in the chaotic Killing Floor 2 environment and helps you generate lots of experience over the course of a game match.

 The Field Medic weapon choices are also some of the most diverse as they aren’t limited to a single archetype like most other classes.
 That being said the HMTech-401 Assault Rifle is the core of many weapon loadouts given it’s effectiveness in many situations and strong core weapon statistics that allow it to be paired with basically any other Field Medic option for a viable loadout.
 The HMTech-201 SMG is also incredibly cheap for what it offers that it can be a good early buy while you build up to more powerful weapons.
-The following end game weapon loadouts are some of the most popular in the community for the effectiveness they offer:
+The following end game weapon loadouts utilise the Killing Floor 2 best medic weapons for the effectiveness they offer:

 - HMTech-101 Pistol and HMTech-401 Assault Rifle: The default choice for many Field Medic builds in Killing Floor 2 given it is a cheap loadout that you can achieve with relative ease as it utilises one of your starting weapons.
 It’s highly effective with great flexibility that offers your team endless healing and decent damage output for your class when necessary through the 401 assault rifle.
 Both of these weapon choices offer the core healing dart mechanic of the Field Medic which make them an ideal combo for split maps where you are running around between ally locations and looking to heal them from a reasonable distance.
 Adding a HRG Healthrower into this weapon loadout is also a decent option if you can afford it and pushes the Field Medic further into the healing role with this weapons double healing potential from the cloud and darts.
 The cloud is noticeably more effective on maps where your allies are likely to group up or your team is heavy on melee or short ranged classes that group together near ZEDs as a result.
 Alternatively a Hemogoblin instead of the HRG Healthrower with its damage over time is an effective boss wave loadout for the Field Medic to consider.